 Publication Date: April 27, 2012

-A young athlete who has made a lot of mistakes feels survivor guilt for his friend’s death and an ever-greater guilt over his attraction to the late friend’s fiancé.
-The athelete also struggles with the mistakes he’s made in his career and his struggle to go back to playing in the major leagues.
+In The Ball Player by Clay Snellgrove, a young athlete, who has made a lot of mistakes, feels survivor guilt for his friend’s death and an ever-greater guilt over his attraction to the late friend’s fiancée.
+The athlete also struggles with the mistakes he’s made in his career and his struggle to go back to playing in the major leagues.

 The eponymous Ball Player in this novel is an imperfect being.
-He is weak and makes mistakes but he also has a desire to come back.
+He is weak and makes mistakes, but he also has a desire to come back.
 He shows us the great difficulty of success when one is young and trusting and not necessarily imbued with fabulous judgment.
-The character is very real in that he wants to improve and he wants improvement for those he loves and the ball player loves his friend, Danny, with whom he competes from the day they meet.
-The reality of there being things beyond our control dictating the future make Danny someone we want to make it to the next level but who we know will not.
+The character is very real in that he wants to improve, and he wants improvement for those he loves.
+He loves his friend, Danny, with whom he competes from the day they meet.
+The reality of things beyond our control dictates the future; it makes Danny someone we hope will make it to the next level, even though we know he will not.

 The settings in this novel were perfectly described and easy to envision.
-This is not a long story but the settings don’t suffer for brevity.
-Snellgroves style of writing is very straightforward.
-We’re sitting with a friend who needs to talk and we listen unwilling to speak because we know only he can help himself.
+This is not a long story, but the settings don’t suffer for brevity.
+Snellgrove’s style of writing is very straightforward.
+We’re sitting with a friend who needs to talk and we listen unwilling so to speak because we know only he can help himself.